Software

 - Mouse: Logitech MX Vertical — Most mice I’ve had in the past are too small for my hands, this one was the first comfortable one I’ve had.

-- Camera: a crappy 1080p one I can get my hands onto early-2020.
+- Camera: a crappy 1080p one I got my hands on in early 2020.

 - Microphone: Logitech Blue Yeti USB — Been told too many times I sounded as if I’m speaking into a can.

-- Displays: 2× DELL P2214H (1920×1080 @ 60Hz) — 1080p is all you need3.
-Fairly cheap4, too.
+- Displays: 2× DELL P2214H (1920×1080 @ 60Hz) — 1080p is all you need6.
+Fairly cheap7, too.

 Homelab